mikecornflake/uBee512Launcher/README.md

 ### Whats new
 + "System Macros" renamed to "System Definitions" to be more consistent with uBee512 README.
 + Re-worked Disk Format selection - I hadn't realised uBee512 was so good at detecting Disk Format, so by default I now let uBee512 do the work.
 User can still override...
++ Framework for Validators added (See section on Validation Rules below).
+  + Disk Alias Validator added (finished)
+  + Installation Validator added (Not sure what else to check, but this got me thinking about adding Installation Aids)
-+ Framework for Validators added.
-Decent checks on SRAM, Disks, Tapes.
-NOTHING on ROMs, PAKs, HDDs or IDEs.
+  + Definition Validator refined (Decent checks on SRAM, Disks, Tapes.
+NOTHING on ROMs, PAKs, HDDs or IDEs.)
+  + Microbee Model Validator added (Only checks default boot disks for Disk Models.
+No checks for boot ROMs for IC models)
 + UI has been reworked several times.
   + Disk Explorer is now it's own form (not needed for ROM Bees, so why waste space)
   + System Definitions now highlights which Definitions with known issues (as determined by the validators).
 In addition to highlighting failed rows as red, needed to add red/green icons to workaround LCL shortcomings on macOS and Linux
   + About box added - dynamically loads uBee512 License and Readme, so requires the folder being set up in Settings to work
   + Closing in on decent selection of icons.
-  + added teasers for "disks.alias" and "roms.alias".
-Mainly to nag me into implementing these next
-  + Now displaying validator results using HTML (tested under Linux/macOS)
+  + Now displaying validator results using HTML
+  + Integrate "disks.alias" updates into Disk Explorer (add disk to new/existing Alias).
+Also added new Disk Alias dialog
  + Settings and Debug now saved in local user config directory (%LOCALAPPDATA%\uBee512Launcher or ~/.config/uBee512Launcher) - resolves issues on macOS
  + Signficant testing under macOS/Cocoa.
 Bugger - Cocoa framework not fully implemented in LCL, so some workarounds for known issues with TComboBox and TListView
  + Minor testing under Ubuntu/GTK2.
 Same lack of full feature for TListView as Cocoa, so workaround there also worked here.